-Cervical ripening balloon induction is mainly used for women that have previously had a caesarean section and are now aiming for a vaginal birth.

-The Cook® Balloon Catheter is not licensed for use in women with a previous caesarean section.
+- Women that have previously had a caesarean section and are now aiming for a vaginal birth. - Women who have a small for gestational age baby identified on ultrasound scan. - Please note, the Cook® Balloon Catheter is not licensed for use in women with a previous caesarean section.
 However, most hospitals in the UK are now using this safely and routinely for women who have had a previous single lower segment caesarean section.